-Dividends on the outstanding common stock have been paid annually and amounted to \$0.49 per share, \$0.48 per share and \$0.47 per share in fiscal 2011, 2010 and 2009, respectively.
+Dividends on Cintas' outstanding common stock have been paid annually and amounted to \$0.54 per share, \$0.49 per share and \$0.48 per share in fiscal 2012, 2011 and 2010, respectively.

 Stock Performance Graph

 The following graph summarizes the cumulative return on \$100 invested in Cintas' common stock, the S&P 500 Stock Index and the common stocks of a selected peer group of companies.
 Because our products and services are diverse, Cintas does not believe that any single published industry index is appropriate for comparing shareholder return.
 Therefore, the peer group used in the performance graph combines four publicly traded companies in the business services industry that have similar characteristics as Cintas, such as route-based delivery of products and services.
 The companies included in the peer group are G & K Services, Inc., UniFirst Corporation, ABM Industries and Ecolab, Inc.